Mohamed-Elgouhary/RoboRacer-Configure-Jetson-and-Peripherals/README.md

 - Terminal emulation software (e.g., PuTTY, screen, miniterm.py, etc.)

 **Approximate Time Investment:** 1–2 hours

 **Tip**

 JetPack 5.0 Developer Preview is released on Apr.
-7 2022 with support for AGX Xavier, Xavier NX, and AGX Orin.
+7, 2022, with support for AGX Xavier, Xavier NX, and AGX Orin.
 We highly recommend flashing your Xavier with JetPack 5.0 since L4T 34.1 uses Ubuntu 20.04.

-## 1. Flash Jetson NX with Software¶
+**1. Flash Jetson NX with Software**
 The setup of the Nvidia Jetson NX is easy and convenient.
-NVIDIA themselves provide a detailed step-by-step getting started on how to bring the NVIDIA Jetpack Software on the NVIDIA Jetson NX.
+NVIDIA provides a detailed step-by-step guide for getting started with the NVIDIA Jetpack Software on the NVIDIA Jetson NX.
 You can either follow this documentation here or follow our step-by-step introduction below.

 Go to the NVIDIA Developers Download Center at https://developer.nvidia.com/downloads and click Jetson.